aamaguay/alex-amaguaya.github.io/content/post/Corruption cases in ecuador/index.md

 ---
-title: 'Corruption cases in ecuador: A Network Approach using Twitter Data'
+title: 'Corruption cases in Ecuador: A Network Approach using Twitter Data'
 subtitle: ''
 summary: I made a Social Network Analysis of the main actors using Twitter data of hashtags about corruption in Ecuador.
 authors: